aglavic/genx/docs/doc/_sources/tutorials/plugin.rst.txt

 UserFuncs
 ^^^^^^^^^
-This little model creates a new menu item and searches the model for functions that takes no input arguments and makes it possible to call them from that menu.
-This can be used to create output ^ from a physical model.
+This little plugin creates a new menu item and searches the model for functions that takes no input arguments or are type annotated and makes it possible to call them from that menu.
+This can be used to create output from a physical model.
 For example export parameters or data.
 It is mainly for expert use, but very handy to have.
+The usage to export XYZ files is shown in the SXRD.hgx example file.
 See the help in :menuselection:`Misc-->Plugin` help.

 Test